SophiaFrassetto/CurrencyPy/README.md

 # CurrencyPy
-CurrencyPy was developed to facilitate the handling of coins with python with a small package and almost no dependencies.
-A currency class made to choose, operations between different currencies and also friendly representations with code and symbols, among other utilities for use.
+CurrencyPy was developed in an educational way, with the intention of making currency handling with python easier with a small package and almost no dependencies.
+A currency class of your choice, operations between different currencies and also friendly representations with code and symbols, among other utilities to use.